ashdrey1110/Reactflix-Project-2/README.md

 Here are the wireframes for our project, illustrating the main layouts and user flows:

-WILL INPUT IMAGES ONCE WE HAPPY WITH THE LAYOUT
+WILL INPUT IMAGES ONCE WE ARE HAPPY WITH THE LAYOUT.

 - **Home Page**
   ![Home Page](wireframes/home-page.png)